driusan/driusan.github.io/plan9.md

   /mnt/keys/$username.
 The obvious solution (change the permissions) doesn't work, and I haven't figured it out yet.

-So now I'm in a state where I have a Plan9 system up and running, no network, my own user, but no password, and no way to change it.
+So now I'm in a state where I have a Plan9 system up and running, my own user, but no password, and no way to change it.

 In conclusion, I don't think this will be the year of Plan 9 on the desktop.